Our COVIDsafe Plan

 - Reduced Theatre Capacity

-- Wearing a mask is recommended unless eating or drinking
+- Wearing a mask is mandatory unless eating or drinking

 - Patrons have the option to either print out your tickets at home or display your ticket on your mobile phone to show to our ushers to gain entry.